 b) Must be in a non-combustible container with a mesh screen on top.

 d) Must have an appropriate means of extinguishing the fire.

-e) Must not be within 100’ of a neighboring structure.
+e) Must be at least 100’ away from a neighboring structure.

-f) Must not be within 100’ of a power line.
+f) Must be at least 100’ away from a power line.

 g) Cannot be done during a strong wind or during humid stagnant conditions